 The Bachelor's Degree in Musical Arts trains innovative artists, professionals and proven researchers, capable of creating alternatives for the development of interdisciplinary arts in the country.

-At the University of the Arts, diverse approaches to learning, research on art, and arts research come together in a shared academic space.
+At the University of the Arts, diverse approaches to learning and inquiry bring together research on art and arts research.

 The academic offers at the University of the Arts are technology-based, diverse, relevant, and of high quality.
 Its model of higher education in the arts is nationally and internationally recognized.